smartin015/makerhouse_network/advanced_setup.md

 * Setting up [smart lighting](https://nanoleaf.me/en-US/products/nanoleaf-light-panels/) to indicate room and appliance occupancy
 * Building custom home automation devices using [Tasmota](https://tasmota.github.io/docs/) to power lights, monitor power, control HVAC devices, and more
 * Configuring shortURLs and local DNS for quick access to services, plus DNS-level adblocking using K3S-hosted [PiHole](https://pi-hole.net/)
+* Integrating Google Sheets for supplying easily-edited tabular data for automation and displays
+* Custom voice commands with Google Assistant (via MQTT)

 And even more advanced topics, such as: